 22 May FORMULATING A SUCCESSFUL SAFETY PROGRAM

 Prioritizing fleet safety training creates a company standard that sends a message to employees about what will and will not be tolerated regarding safety.
 Fleet Managers can conduct safety meetings, proactive training sessions, and online lessons.
-Certified Director of Safety Jerry Veres prefers a combination of all three.
-He suggests Fleet Managers lead weekly meetings with the primary focus on safety.
+Director of Safety, Sandy McClure prefers a combination of all three.
+He suggests fleet managers lead weekly meetings with the primary focus on safety.

-“It’s all about helping drivers to change habits in a way that you know they’re learning,” says Veres.
+“It’s all about helping drivers to change habits in a way that you know they’re learning,” says McClure.

-Fleet Response’s online learning tool allows Fleet Managers to assign training for proactive or reactive behavior.
+Fleet Response’s online learning tools allows Fleet Managers to assign training for proactive or reactive behavior.
 Lessons are customizable on a company- and per-driver basis.
-According to Veres, messages need to be heard more than once to sink in and become habit-forming.
+According to McClure, messages need to be heard more than once to sink in and become habit-forming.
 Lessons should require the driver to pass a test based on the content, and the results should be stored in each driver’s profile.

 Read how to frame a fleet safety hiring policy & company program – click here

 To learn more about how Fleet Response can become an extension of your team – click here